Davigugu55/UFSCAR-postgraduate-2024-Back_to_Frontend/README.md

 | id  | name  | price | description | category | image_url |
 |-----|-------|-------|-------------|----------|------------|

+## 🧪 Testing

+To test the API endpoints, you can use the provided `test-api.html` file.
+This file contains a simple interface to interact with all Create, Update and Delete operations.

+### How to Use the Test Interface

+1. Open `test-api.html` in your web browser
+2. The interface provides buttons for each CRUD operation:
+   - Create New Product
+   - Delete Product
+   - Update Product
+   - Update Product image

 ## 🐳 Docker Compose Setup

 ```bash